Secure access to WordPress admin using .htaccess

 Prev Next

-This may assist in mitigating brute force attacks targeting the administrator credentials.
+The file may assist in mitigating brute force attacks targeting the administrator credentials.

 Accessing the .htaccess file

-2. SSH - If you have SSH access then you can edit the file using a text editor such as vim or nano.
+2. SSH - If you have SSH access, then you can edit the file using a text editor, such as vim or nano.

 Restricting access to a single IP address